 Who is involved in the achieving of the objective?
-The people most involved in the achieving of the objective are the following three core team members:
+The people most involved in the achieving of the objective are the objective are the three core team members who are as follows:

 What is involved in the achieving of the project?
 The project is achieved by following the plan of the course content which is outlined below.

 Who will check whether the objective has been achieved and how?
 The Core team has the first responsibility to determine for each student whether or not they are ready to be commissioned for this ministry.
 They have the support and backing of a Board of Management which meets three times a year.
 The Core Team is accountable to the Board which oversees the Programme and approves changes that might need to be made.